2 min read

 A humming, murmuring, harmonious symphony of human beings momentarily stripped of external superficialities.

-There were no conversions, and no one was shovelling their stale dogmas down your throat.
+There were no conversions, and no one was shoveling their stale dogmas down your throat.
 The monks believed the pradasam (purified food) transmuted people's energy, reawakening them and bringing them together.

-It was the first time in my life any organised religious structure honoured its ideals as a living, breathing reality.
+It was the first time in my life any organized religious structure honored its ideals as a living, breathing reality.

 Our lifestyles were diametrically opposed, yet under our social guises, we were hankering after the same questions.